mcfrith/dnarrange/README.md

 They won't be fully effective if you use them with option `-g` < 100 (or non-default `-m`).

+## `dnarrange-genes`

+This is a simple script to find genes at or near rearrangement
+breakpoints:

+    dnarrange-genes refGene.txt groups.maf > groups.txt

+You can give it genes in these formats: refGene.txt, refFlat.txt, [BED][].
+You can make it find genes up to, say, 5000 base-pairs away from any breakpoint like this:

+    dnarrange-genes -d5000 refGene.txt groups.maf > groups.txt

 ## `dnarrange` options

 - `-h`, `--help`: show a help message, with default option values, and